Center for Continuing and Professional Education

 Many employers now offer tuition reimbursement benefits to their employees based on successful completion of course work.
 This means that if a student does not successfully complete a course, or for some reasons drops out of a course, the University is not paid.
 For this reason, any arrangements made between a student and his/her employer for tuition reimbursement or payment are strictly between those two parties.
 Payment for your student account will still be due upon enrollment and any money that your employer chooses to reimburse will be paid directly to you.

-If your employer guarantees payment for employee training, we will accept a training authorization.
-This is basically an invoice that tells how much the employer is willing to pay and the address to which the bill for classes should be mailed.
-Students who have third party sponsorship or training authorizations should turn in their forms with their registration.
+If your employer guarantees payment for employee training, we will accept a training authorization form.
+This is basically an invoice that tells how much the employer is willing to pay and the address to which the bill for tuition should be sent.
+Students who have third-party sponsorship or training authorizations should submit their forms upon registration.
 Please submit an Intent to Pay form indicating an employer or other third party should be billed for tuition.
 No invoice will be generated without an Intent to Pay form on file.

 Please download and submit the Third Party Credit Card Authorization Form to submit payment by credit card after you are registered in a CCPE course.

-The Center for Continuing and Professional Education does not offer any financial aid.
-Loans and various types of financial assistance are available through a variety of sources.
-CCPE will provide proof of registration and accreditation, but students are responsible for identifying and securing alternative financial assistance.
+The Center for Continuing and Professional Education does not offer any financial aid or assistance for non-credit professional certificate programs and courses.
+Students may seek financial assistance or loans from private financial institutions.
+While CCPE can provide proof of registration and accreditation, students are responsible for identifying and securing financial assistance on their own.

 The IRS does not require Georgetown University to file Form 1098-T for any amount paid for courses for which no academic credit is offered, even if the student is otherwise enrolled in a degree program.
 Students will need to rely on other records to substantiate their claims for education credits.
 You may still qualify for the Lifetime Learning Credit if your class(es) is/are part of a postsecondary degree program or taken to acquire or improve job skills.
 Visit the section below on Tax Forms to retrieve the appropriate IRS instructions.
 If you have any questions, consult your tax advisor.